Uploading...

 Read More

-Importance of Style & Tone When Translating Sites
+Importance of Style and Tone When Translating Sites

 Style and tone are two crucial considerations when translating sites.
 Using an appropriate style and tone when you translate your site helps you: (1) engage with your audience; (2) maintain your brand voice, (3) and increase conversions.
 Unfortunately, they’re also one of the hardest aspects of translation to get right!
 Whether you’re looking to translate a website into English or another language, maintaining style and tone is challenging.